 When you say branding so many ideas come to mind, especially if you are a young marketer finding your way and style in the digital marketing era we live in today.
 Old school branding has never lost its power and there are still people who use the rules by the book and their success triggers admiration and envy on social networks.

-When starting a business, you want to introduce to the market a new brand which is easy to stay in the mind of consumers.
+When starting a business, you want to introduce to the market a new brand that is easy to stay in the mind of consumers.
 You have so many things on your do-to list:

-In case you are in business for several years now you must keep an opened eye to what giant companies do and try to model them.
+In case you are in business for several years now, you must keep an open eye on what giant companies do and try to model them.
 You may have started your company at the start of the year 2000.
 This means your image needs a little updating and a fresh boost.
 It doesn’t mean you must change everything.
-Being flexible is a quality many times we tend to ignore when it comes to the brand identity.
+Being flexible is a quality many times we tend to ignore when it comes to brand identity.
 If the company works just fine why change a thing?

-We live in fast paced markets and the consumers have different diverse needs, wants and desires.
-People look for companies with which they can relate with and they can notice lack of freshness immediately.
+We live in fast-paced markets and the consumers have different diverse needs, wants, and desires.
+People look for companies with which they can relate with and they can notice a lack of freshness immediately.
 We recommend you discuss with an agency or someone who has the background to advise you on how your brand image can become relevant in 2018 in the world.
 A good designer will know how to maintain your brand authentic and fresh in the same time.

-Modelling big players is always a good way to achieve success and stay relevant.
-Ford is an example worth analysing!
+Modeling big players is always a good way to achieve success and stay relevant.
+Ford is an example worth analyzing!